vlmaier/vlmaier.github.io/about.md

 {{ badges | markdownify }}
 </div>

-*Backend development*
+**Backend development** / **DevOps**

 - Leading and executing a complete switch of an IdP provider; from Azure AD B2C to Auth0
+- Development of smaller features for different services communicating with each other via REST-API
+- Specification of refactoring proposals
+- Upgrade of all backend services from Spring Boot v2.7.x to v3.0.x
 - Being part of setting up the very first production environment
+- Being part of maintaining the development, staging and production environment
-- Creation of monitoring solutions to observe critical parts of the infrastructure
+- Setting up monitoring solutions to observe critical parts of the infrastructure
 - Monitoring the infrastructure and raising issues early
 - Development and maintenance of CI pipelines
-- Specification of refactoring proposals
-- Being part of maintaining the development, staging and production environment
 - Support in release management

 <br>